 - Learn to let your teenager fail without coming to their rescue.
 This is always a difficult one.
 It is never easy to watch someone you love lose, get hurt, or fail, but failure is extremely important for your teen’s development and growth.
 We all learn more from failure than success.

 - Work on staying emotionally and spiritually healthy so your teenager’s pain does not become your problem.
-We all walk through seasons of pain, but if parents take own everyone in the families hurt, we never have times of peace and refreshing for our own spirit.
+We all walk through seasons of pain, but if parents carry the hurt of everyone in the family, we never have times of peace and refreshing for our own spirit.
 Perseverance in the parenting race requires a healthy soul.

 - Do not accept disrespect.
 We live in a very casual culture that muddles the line between teenagers and parents and other authority figures.
 “Just kidding” and “I didn’t mean it” should not be used to cover disrespect.
 How to get your teenager to respect you can be tough because we don’t want to alienate our teens by micromanaging every behavior.
 Use wisdom and follow other positive parenting examples to not let an attitude of disrespect be the tone of your home.

 - Do not dictate their identity or snuff out who God created them to be.
 Our teenagers are not extensions of us, and will definitely choose things that we wouldn’t.
 This is another area that creates teenage problems with parents.
 When my son left for college, he was clean-cut and looked similar to my husband.
 When he returned, he looked like he had joined a 1960’s rock band.
 The decision of how to wear his hair and what clothes he was wearing had nothing to do with his heart and love for God.
 We had to learn to adjust and accept his appearance even if it was not what we would have chosen.